pxeemo/lrxy/README.md

 The default output is a json structed data

 ### Example
-Easy to use automatic batch lyric fetch an# embed:
+Easy to use automatic batch lyric fetch and embed:
 ```sh
 lrxy song1.mp3 song2.flac
 ```